nrobinson2000/donate-bitcoin/README.md

 # Use:
 * Link people to your donate-bitcoin page to let them chose how much Bitcoin to donate.
 * Link people to your donate-bitcoin page with a set amount and specific currency for them to donate.
-This is done by adding something like `?amount=100&currency=USD` to your url. ([Example](https://nrobinson2000.github.io/donate-bitcoin/?amount=100&currency=USD))  Currency codes must be chosen from the [Bitcoin average API](https://api.bitcoinaverage.com/ticker/)
+This is done by adding something like `?amount=100&currency=USD` to your url. ([Example](https://nrobinson2000.github.io/donate-bitcoin/?amount=100&currency=USD))  Read more in the [Advanced Configuration](https://github.com/nrobinson2000/donate-bitcoin#advanced-configuration)
 # Screenshot:
 <p align="center">
 <img src="http://i.imgur.com/ux15lhi.jpg" width="500px">